kallewoof/gguf-eval/README.md

 ### Details

 * You can use `--overlay` to display all models in one graph, overlayed.
+The default is to show each one separately in a grid.
 * You can normalize the scores using `--normalization`.
 There are two modes, `cap` and `range`. `cap` means the models are all normalized so that the best performing model gets a 100% score, and the other models proportionately to that.
 E.g. if the model scores are 0.1, 0.2, and 0.3, this will be displayed as 33, 66, and 100% respectively. `range` means the models are normalized so that 0% is the worst performing model and 100% is the best performing model.
 The previous case would display as 0%, 50%, and 100%.
 The default is `none`.
 * The default behavior is to generate a html file and open in your browser.
 You can instead use e.g. `--renderer=png` to output to a png file, although the quality of this is not great at the moment.

+### Plot explanation

+In the overlay mode, each model is prefixed with a number.
+This is the *sum* of the scores for that model, for all tasks.
+Models are also sorted by the scores in both grid and overlay mode.